swaptacular/swpt-k8s-config/README.md

 **Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server installed on the cluster.
 In that case, you must change the `flux bootstrap` command accordingly.
+(You still need to install the "simple Git server" on your cluster, though.)

 ## Wait for the cluster to start the pods